The song of the week is 'Little Birdie' in the key of Bb.

 The chord progression I use for Little Birdie is;

-On the Basic Chord Progressions handout, this is the first half of Progression V9 (or Progression W9) played through twice.
+On the Basic Chord Progressions handout, this is the first half of Progression V9 (and Progression W9) played through twice.

 1 5 Guitar & Banjo Banjo 5th string tuned to